Night People (1954 film): Awards and reception

-Home video
+Home media

 The film was originally filmed in the 2.55:1 CinemaScope widescreen aspect ratio.
 It was unavailable on home video for years.
 In October 2012, it was released on Region 1 DVD as part of the Twentieth Century Fox Cinema Archives collection, however it is cropped at 1.33:1, which means the viewer sees half the picture, and the quality of the screen image is very grainy due to the magnification of the film in order to get the "fullscreen" effect.
 There are no extras on the DVD and is manufactured on demand using DVD-R recordable media and may not play in all DVD devices, including recorders and PC drives.

 Fox also released the film on Region 2 DVD in Spain.
 That version is in the original CinemaScope aspect ratio with extras.
 The DVD is in English with Spanish sub-titles.
-It WILL NOT play on standard US DVD players.
-You need a multi-region PAL/NTSC DVD player to view it in the United States or Canada.

 It was never available on VHS.
 A Blu-ray disc was released on July 25, 2017.

+In 2019, Rupert Murdoch sold most of 21st Century Fox's film and television assets to Disney, and Night People was one of the films included in the deal.